-->

 Nelson Shanks - Margaret the Lady Thatcher

-In conclusion, Classical Realism is not merely a revivalist or reactionary movement.
-It is a vibrant, ongoing dialogue between the artist and reality, a dialogue that respects the past’s techniques while engaging with the present’s sensibilities.
-For art lovers and collectors, the works of Classical Realists offer not only visual delight but a connection to a tradition that celebrates the highest ideals of art—the pursuit of beauty, truth, and excellence.
+Classical Realism is not merely a revivalist or reactionary movement; it is a vibrant, ongoing dialogue between the artist and reality, one that respects the techniques of the past while engaging with the sensibilities of the present.
+The artists of this movement are dedicated to the pursuit of beauty, truth, and excellence, and their works stand as a testament to the enduring power of realism in visual art.
+For art lovers, collectors, and anyone who appreciates the beauty of the world around them, the works of Classical Realists offer not only visual delight but also a profound connection to a tradition that celebrates the highest ideals of art.

 No comments: